timtrice/HURDAT/cran-comments.md

 * Non-requested change: I modified the Description tag in DESCRIPTION.

+* Changed roles in Description:
+  + Tim Trice is author as defined in ?persons
+  + Chris Landsea is author, creator and data contributer as defined in ?persons.

+* Added link to dataset project in DESCRIPTION Description.

 ## Test environments
 * local ubuntu 16.04 , R 3.4.0
 * ubuntu 12.04 (on travis-ci), R 3.4.0